vipickering/vincentp/_posts/2017-07-06-site-updates.md

 It seems at the moment the solution is to roll several smaller grids, which seems like a poor compromise to me.
 It  is definitely a step forward, but not quite far enough.

-Behind the scenes I am still playing with POSSE and a number of other technologies deciding what I want to implement.
+Behind the scenes I am still playing with aspects of [The Indie Web](https://indieweb.org/) and a number of other technologies deciding what I want to implement.
 It is important to live with a new tech for a while before rolling it out when confident or implementation can become a mess.

-I've added a new sections Tips.
+I've added a new sections [Tips]({{site.url}}/categories/tips).
 Where byte sized information will live whenever I have something that I think is helpful but doesn't warrant a full post.
 I will also push the Tip out to my [Twitter account]({{site.data.author.twitter.url}}).

 [Let me know what you think]({{site.data.author.twitter.url}}).